 Note: Make sure you are aware of the copyright laws that apply to your respective country to avoid making use of music that may be considered illegal.

 There are many sites that offer plenty of quality Christmas music.
 There is YouTube for example, a simple search for ‘Christmas Music / Songs’ will give you plenty to choose from.
 If you are looking for a specific song - Nat King Cole’s, The Best of Christmas album - just search in the bar.
 To avoid having to select songs one by one, look for longer videos with compilations, playlists or complete albums.

 You may want to have YouTube premium, or YouTube Vanced, to avoid ads playing in between songs!

 Deezer and Spotify, two of the leading streaming music platforms, also offer a multitude of Christmas playlists and even allow you to create your own and share it with your friends.
 Both services are available in web and mobile versions.
 Of course, ads will appear on occasion, this can be avoided with the paid versions.

 As we have said, on YouTube there are playlists for all tastes (in any language, for children, by famous singers).
-One of the most renowned Christmas albums is from Michael Bublé, find it here, sit back and enjoy!
+One of the most renowned Christmas albums is: Michael Bublé's Christmas, sit back and enjoy!